Forget “28 Days to a New Habit”

 • Simple, productive actions

-Join my growing group of smart readers committed to making things people are compelled to buy.
+Join thousands of smart readers committed to making things people are compelled to buy.
 Opt out at any time.

 Arielle — a sharp early-stage founder in Montreal and longtime list member — emailed after reading my series on biases: “I’ve read a lot about loss aversion and other status